project-codeflare/adr/PCF-ADR-0005-mcad-api-groups-migration.md

 The ODH Data Science Pipeline operator update can be done as soon as ODH upgrades to that newer CodeFlare version.

 The KubeRay documentation can be updated independently.

+## Alternatives

+A _progressive_ migration path could be implemented, i.e., one that does not require all the downstream projects to handle the impacts in locked steps with MCAD.
+The goal would be to have that migration path started as soon as possible, and have each downstream project, and end-user, walking the migration path at their own pace, when they decide to upgrade their dependency.

+That strategy would require the new API groups to be introduced in MCAD, along with the existing ones.
+Functionally, the MCAD and InstaScale controllers would be updated, so they can equally reconcile the old and new APIs.

+To implement that dual API groups support, it would be necessary to duplicate the MCAD API packages, as well as the generated client packages.
+Indeed, [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) APIs, which are used by InstaScale, are designed to use the API structs, and require the mapping between the API structs and the Group/Version/Kind(GVK)s to be a bijection.
+Otherwise stated, controller-runtime mandates the scheme holding the mapping between the API structs and the GVKs to have a single GVK entry per API struct.

+While that'd give extra flexibility for downstream projects, and end-users, to migrate, this would increase the complexity of the migration.
+Duplicated code would have to live in the MCAD codebase, for a potentially unbounded period of time.

 ## Stakeholder Impacts